 Banjarang is located in a valley enclosed by 2500m mountains 120 km from Kathmandu, in the North-East of Nepal.
 Along the valley banks there are nine villages where 200 families reside, more than 1500 people.

-In Gyamrng-Banjarang every family own small plots of land, from half to one acre, for a total of 150 hectares of farmland.
-The soils are located at high altitudes (where productivity is lower), but especially at low altitude, in the most fertile valley at about 1500m above sea level.
+In Banjarang every family own small plots of land, from half to one acre, for a total of 150 hectares of farmland.
+The plots are located at high altitudes (where productivity is lower), but especially at low altitude, in the most fertile valley at about 1500m above sea level.
 Agriculture is practiced for self-consumption and is the main livelihood source.

-The entire area is not equipped with a system of permanent irrigation.
-Land productivity is higher enough only during the monsoon season whereas for nine months a year is low.
+The entire area was not equipped with a system of permanent irrigation.
+Land productivity was higher enough only during the monsoon season whereas for nine months a year was low.
 Lack of water damages the productive potential of wheat, rice and vegetables; the economy of the whole area is not able to provide sufficient resources for the families.
 Men migrate periodically to the cities for seasonal work (earning about 60-70 euro per month) and part of food stock, especially rice, must be purchased.

-Incomes sources growth will have a positive impact on the economy of the whole area, reducing seasonal migration.
-The pipeline will be useful to produce larger quantities of organic compost and improve the productivity of animals farming for the villages closest to the valley.
+The farmland is now irrigated all over the year.
+Incomes sources' growth will positively impact the economy of the entire area, reducing seasonal migration.
+The pipeline allows also to produce larger quantities of organic compost and improve the productivity of animals farming.

 Since 2008 Sagarmatha project supported the “Shree Koldong School” in Timure village.
 The school hosts 300 children from kindergarten to...Read More